Starting with R

 R is THE BEST programming language for statistics.
 We are ready to fight you on this!

 We’ll use R extensively throughout the website, especially for statistical modeling, data preprocessing, creating beautiful visualizations, and running complex analyses like mixed-effects models.
 Whether you’re analyzing reaction times, eye-tracking data, or running sophisticated statistical tests, R will be your best friend.
-So… on this page, we’ll guide you through installing R and RStudio (one of its best IDEs), plus all the essential libraries you’ll need for our tutorials.
+So… on this page, we’ll guide you through installing R and Positron (one of its best IDEs), plus all the essential libraries you’ll need for our tutorials.
 Don’t worry – these steps are straightforward and easy to follow.

 Tip